 Tips for making candied fruit biscotti

-- The dough can be quite stiff so a stand-mixer works the best, but I have used my handheld mixer too, just don't overdo it.
+- The dough can be pretty stiff, so a stand-mixer works the best, but I have used my handheld mixer too.
+Don't overdo it, especially when you cream butter and sugar.

 - It is best to cut the biscotti logs on a cutting board with a serrated bread knife since you are most likely cutting through nuts or fruit, and with a serrated knife, you use a sawing motion.

-- You can freeze biscotti dough, just make it into large rolls, wrap it in freezer wrap and freeze.
-When ready to bake just let the dough thaw on a parchment-lined baking sheet.
+- You can freeze biscotti dough; make it into large rolls, wrap it in freezer wrap and freeze.
+When ready to bake, just let the dough thaw on parchment-lined large baking sheets.

 How long can biscotti keep

-- You can completely bake the biscotti and freeze in a freezer container for several months.
+- You can thoroughly bake the biscotti and freeze it in a freezer container for several months.
+Use a freezer container, plastic wrap, or a sandwich bag to separate them.

-- Because biscotti keeps for a long time, that makes it perfect for gift giving.
+- Because biscotti keeps for a long time, it is perfect for gift giving.
 They will stay crisp and fresh.

 More cookies to bake and eat

-Cutout cookies for the holiday are easy to make with this recipe for Cutout Christmas Tree Cookies that have the easiest icing decor.
+- Cutout cookies for the holiday are easy to make with this recipe for Cutout Christmas Tree Cookies with the easiest icing decor.

-Chai Cookies are simple and delicious.
-Made with warming spices, these shortbread cookies are perfect with coffee and tea.
+- Chai Cookies are simple and delicious.
+These shortbread cookies are made with warming spices and are perfect with coffee and tea.

-For the lemon lover here are two favorites - Iced Lemon Cookies are perfectly chewy and Lemon Shortbread Cookies are perfectly crispy and tender.
+- For the lemon lover, here are two favorites: iced lemon cookies, which are perfectly chewy, and lemon shortbread cookies, which are perfectly crispy and tender.

 More tasty recipes